 If your water is not staying consistently hot, fluctuates between warm and cold, or takes too long to heat up, there may be an issue with the heating element, thermostat, or sediment buildup in the tank.
 These issues can often be resolved with a professional inspection and repair.

 Water heaters should operate quietly, so if you hear banging, popping, or rumbling sounds, it could be a sign of sediment accumulation at the bottom of the tank.
 Over time, this sediment hardens and forces the heater to work harder, leading to inefficiency and potential damage to the unit.
 Flushing the tank regularly as part of routine maintenance can prevent this issue.
+These are also common signs that your water heater is about to fail, and they shouldn’t be ignored.

 If you notice rust-colored or murky water coming from your hot water tap, it may indicate corrosion inside the tank or rusting pipes.
 This can eventually lead to leaks and system failure.
 A professional can determine whether the anode rod (which helps prevent corrosion) needs replacing or if the tank itself is deteriorating.

 Any sign of water pooling around the base of your water heater should be taken seriously.
 Leaks can be caused by loose connections, a failing pressure relief valve, or a crack in the tank itself.
 Addressing small leaks promptly can prevent major water damage and expensive replacements.
+If you’re unsure whether it’s a leak or something more, check out our tips on how to determine if you have leaky plumbing.

 If your hot water pressure has decreased significantly, sediment buildup inside the tank or pipes could be restricting water flow.
 A professional plumber can inspect the system and flush out any obstructions to restore proper pressure.